andreas-butler/idb-databases/EXPLAINER.md

 # Explainer
-Documentation & FAQ of observers.
-See accompanying WebIDL file [IDBObservers.webidl](/IDBObservers.webidl)
+Documentation & FAQ of IndexedDB databases enumeration function.
 **Please file an issue if you have any feedback :)**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->